-Nutrition labels reading for kids - It is very good to teach kids to read the nutrition facts label on packaged food.
+Nutrition labels reading for kids - It's very good to teach kids how to read a nutrition label - and to get them into the habit of always reading the nutrition facts label on packaged food.
+And in the future also on for example supplements.

-That way they can always read it before they buy something, it is also a good skill to have when they become teens.
+That way they can always understand what they are buying before they get something, it is also a good skill to have when they become teens and more independent shoppers, and even later in life.

-Sometimes the text on the packages has such a small font though that it is really hard to read.
+Sometimes the text on the packages has very small font.
 I wonder what the point of that is.
+As we get older it is hard to read but kids can probably do it very easily.

 So if you see sugar as one of the first three ingredients, it means that this food contains a lot of added sugar.